 Gatwick North is a different kettle of fish and is a decent space, in the basement level of the lounge complex.
-Here is our full review of the Club Aspire lounge at London Gatwick’s North Terminal and see the image below.
+Here is our full review of the Club Aspire lounge at London Gatwick’s North Terminal and see the image above.
 The review includes a video.

 In terms of what is available, we are promised: